-Prospect Park was designed by Frederick Olmsted and Calvert Vaux, the same duo who designed Manhattan’s Central Park.
-Many consider Prospect Park their crown achievement and we wholeheartedly agree.
-Whether you want to ice skate (seasonally, of course!), kayak, or just while away a few hours with your toddler at an awesome playground or splash pad, Prospect Park welcomes you with green space aplenty.
+Prospect Park was designed by Frederick Olmsted and Calvert Vaux, the same duo who designed Manhattan’s Central Park, and many consider Prospect Park their crowning achievement.
+Whether you want to hike, skate, boat, catch a concert, learn about nature, or just hit an awesome playground or splash pad for a few hours, Prospect Park welcomes you with green space aplenty.

-2. Hike through the Ravine in the center of Prospect Park.
+2. Wander through the lovely Ravine in the center of Prospect Park.
 You will find 150 acres of woodlands, babbling brooks, birds, and little creatures scurrying through this gorgeous forest.

-Roller-skating at LeFrak.
+Slide into roller skating at the LeFrak Center.
 Photo by Paul Martinka/courtesy of Prospect Park Alliance.

-5. The Splash Pad at Lakeside boasts 21 water jets to get you soaked on steamy NYC summer days.
-Did we mention that it is FREE?
+6. Speaking of LeFrak, the Splash Pad at Lakeside boasts 21 water jets to get you soaked on steamy NYC summer days.
+Did we mention that it's FREE?

 RELATED: Kid-Friendly Park Slope Restaurants